philou/philou.github.com/_posts/2023-02-22-how-to-avoid-the-large-scale-impact-pitfall.markdown

 As change agents, it's natural to wonder how we could have a broader impact on the organization where we work.
 Isn't our goal to transform how people work?

-Unfortunately, you are among many parameters that influence an organization's evolution.
-Focusing too much on wide-scale organizational transformation is no guarantee for results.
-This situation can lead to exhaustion!
+Unfortunately, you are among many parameters that influence an organization's evolution. **Focusing on wide-scale organizational transformation is no guarantee for results.
+In fact, this behavior can lead to exhaustion!**

 > Wouldn't it be great if you had the formula to refill your energy for sharing with people?
 Whatever is the organization evolving into?